johnbutton1200/JustEat.RecruitmentTest/AnswersToTechnicalQuestions.md

 ## How would you improve the customer experience of the Just Eat website?
 - Ability to sort/filter by delivery time estimate.
-- See similar resturants on a resturant page.
+- See similar restaurants on a restaurant page.
-- Resturant recommendations based on previous orders (this may exist but I haven't noticed it).
+- Restaurant recommendations based on previous orders (this may exist but I haven't noticed it).
 - Ability to split payments with others.
-- Standardised dietary labelling/iconography for food items such as vegan, vegatarian, gluten free etc. This could even be filtered at a menu level.
+- Standardised dietary labelling/iconography for food items such as vegan, vegatarian, gluten free etc. This could even be filtered at a restaurant/menu level.